 Always take a first aid kit with you when you leave on a trip, especially one where you will constantly be on the road.
 Pack Band-Aids, clean gauze, disinfectant, and ice spray or a cold pack.

-Bring medication for pain, fever, allergies, and motion sickness in case someone in the family gets sick during the trip.
+There are some great small kits for in the car that can help ensure you bring medication for pain, fever, allergies, motion sickness or other issues in case someone in the family gets sick during the trip.
 Also include sunblock, sunburn treatment, and insect repellent.
 And take some time to brush up on your first aid skills and teach everyone how to take care of minor injuries.

 Different from a first aid kit, an emergency kit contains everything you may need to deal with unexpected things that may happen on your road trip.
 Your kit should include sickness bags, wet wipes, towels, extra diapers, and period pads.